tms-gvd/tms-gvd.github.io/_news/1_stageCDL.md

 inline: true
 ---

-Started a 6-month internship at INRIA, Lille in the MAGNET team under the supervision of Michael Perrot on the following subject: "Fairness in Federated Learning"
+Started a 6-month internship at INRIA, Lille on the following subject:\\
+"Fairness in Federated Learning"